openresty/echo-nginx-module/README.markdown

    }
 ```

-will lead to an output of `"abcabcabc"`.
+will lead to the output of `"abcabcabc"`.

 Underscores are allowed in the count number, just like in Perl.
 For example, to emit 1000,000,000 instances of `"hello, world"`: